serhiigad/wallflow-legal/privacy-policy.md

 - Calendar access is **optional** and only used to display your upcoming events on the TV.
 - Google Drive integration works **only with folders you explicitly provide**; the app never accesses your private Drive files or Google account storage.
+- The optional one-time purchase (**WallFlow Pro**) is billed **entirely by Google Play**.
+We never see or store your card or payment details; the app only caches whether you own the product, on your device.

 ---